Sakesh-A/CS-180_Team_Project/README.md

       - "ADD_FRIEND" adds a friend, "REMOVE_FRIEND" removes a friend, "BLOCK_USER" blocks a user, "SEND_MESSAGE" sends a message to a specific user, "DELETE_MESSAGE" deletes a message that was sent to a certain user, "SEARCH_USER" prints out the username if the username the client enters exists, "VIEW_USER" shows the clients personal information, and "LOGOUT" disconnects from the server.
       - Notes: 1.
 Ensure the server is started before running the client.
 2. Use multiple terminals or command prompt windows to simulate multiple clients connecting to the server.
 3. All information related to a user (username, password, friends, blocked users) gets stored in UserList.txt.
 4. Messages that are sent and received in a separate file for each user.
 The files are named "username".txt.

-2. Sakesh Andhavarapu Submitted Vocareum Workspace
+2. Zachary O'Connell Submitted Vocareum Workspace
 3. Classes/Interfaces/Exceptions
     a.
 Classes
      - User: